GShuttleworth/athena/README.md

 ![alt text](Athena_Images1/step6.gif "step 6")

+#### Importing and enabling the flow

+![alt text](Athena_Images1/step7.gif "step 7")

 17. Check the Bot has imported correctly by going to your projects and making sure its there.
 Lastly, check you workflow is set to ON.

-![alt text](Athena_Images1/step7.gif "step 7")

 ## Testing it All Works